port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

 This allows you to receive notifications in a format of your choice, either as a plain JSON object or as a Slack message.

-To set up approval notifications to be sent to a webhook, add the approvalNotification field to your action configuration:
+To send an approval notification to a URL, add the `approvalNotification` field to your action configuration:

 ```json showLineNumbers
 {